Wedding Dash: Sequels

-Wedding Dash 2: Rings Around the World
+Wedding Dash 2: Rings Around the World (2008)

-In this sequel, there are some changes from the original.
-The player alternates between Quinn the wedding planner and Joe the photographer.
-Besides having to keep the bride and groom from seeing any of the disasters that could be or are happening at the wedding, the player must also have the photographer take pictures of the guests.
-In the "Endless Reception" mode, the player must make the wedding last as long as possible before the groom gets angry and turns into Groom Kong.
-Once the groom turns into Groom Kong, the game is over.
+Gameplay changes include the introduction of Joe, the photographer.
+Besides having to keep the bride and groom from seeing any of the disasters occurring at the wedding, the player must also take pictures of the guests.
+In the "Endless Reception" mode, the player must make the wedding last as long as possible before the groom gets angry and turns into Groom Kong, at which point the game is over.

-In the game's story, Quinn is invited by Mr. Bigger, the owner of hotel chains around the world to participate in a competition to select the best wedding planner to plan Mr. Bigger's daughter Adriana's wedding.
-The player goes to five scenic locations around the world: the Niagara Falls, the Amazon Rainforest, the Arabian Desert, an ice resort in Finland, and the royal resort in Thailand, competing against four other wedding planners.
-Quinn finds out that a competitor named Bella is cheating as she is very determined to win and that Adriana has fallen in love with her photographer, Joe, and doesn't want to go through with this arranged marriage.
-In the end, Quinn win the contest rejects the prize and Adriana confesses her love to Joe, leaving Bella and Mr. Bigger in defeat.
+In the game's story, Quinn is invited by Mr. Bigger, the owner of hotel chains around the world, to participate in a competition to select the best wedding planner to plan Mr. Bigger's daughter Adriana's wedding.
+The player goes to five scenic locations around the world: Niagara Falls, the Amazon rainforest, the Arabian Desert, an ice resort in Finland, and the royal resort in Thailand, competing against four other wedding planners.
+Quinn finds out that a competitor named Bella is cheating, and that Adriana has fallen in love with Quinn's photographer, Joe, and doesn't want to go through with her arranged marriage.
+In the end, Quinn win the contest, rejects the prize, and Adriana confesses her love to Joe, leaving Bella and Mr. Bigger in defeat.

 Wedding Dash: Ready, Aim, Love!
+(2009)

-In this Wedding Dash, drawings have changed a small bit, and now the player has a budget to stick to when choosing decor and cakes.
-In this game, Cupid has several people to shoot before the end of the year or he is out of the job.
-Along with this, Quinn decides to help Cupid in order for him to shoot Joe, the photographer, so he will propose and Quinn (since his engagement with Adriana was canceled) can finally begin planning her own wedding.
-At the end of the first ten levels, Cupid reveals that he has been trying to shoot Flo for months, but at the end of fourth level, Quinn gets sneaky and rejects Joe, although she still loves him.
-The game ends with Cupid shooting his arrow at birds.
+In this sequel, Cupid has several people to shoot before the end of the year or he is out of the job.
+Quinn decides to help Cupid so that he will shoot Joe, the photographer, so that he will propose to Quinn (since his engagement with Adriana was canceled).

+New mechanics include a budget for each wedding, and the ability to hire Cupid's cherubs for additional help.